deejaygraham/deejaygraham.github.io/_posts/2019-04-25-tiny-tetris-for-microbit.md

 ```

-Another characteristic of Tetris, we would like to preserve is scoring points when you fill up a complete row of pixels.
+Another characteristic of Tetris we would like to preserve is scoring points when you fill up a complete row of pixels.
 To know if we should clear a row, we need to make sure that all pixels in that row are non-zero, any zeroes tell us there is
 a hole and we shouldn't remove it.
+If we do find a full row, we remove it and add to the score for this game.

 ```python